tunapanda/provision/README.md

 The idea is to provision, then use that system as a base to create an ISO.

 *Note:* The data/ dir contains everything needed to provision the server, including .deb packages and ansible plays.
-The data/ dir is shared onto the VM as /usr/local/tunapand/, which means it will be included in an install ISO made with e.g. remastersys.
-Result: to update an offline server, just rsync the updated content into /usr/local/tunapanda/ and re-run the ansible plays!
+The data/ dir is shared to the VM as /usr/local/tunapanda/, which means it will be included in an install ISO made with e.g. remastersys.
+Result: to update an offline server, just rsync updated content into /usr/local/tunapanda/ and re-run ansible!

 ## Beware
 This is still very eary and mostly un-tested.
 Hopefully it will at least be enough to give people an idea of what it's supposed to do.